dahua966/Routers-vuls/DIR-846/vuls_info.md

 Vulnerable targets include but are not limited to the lastest firmware versions of DIR-846(100A35)

 ### trigger point
+#### First
-The first vulnerable code is in file /squashfs-root/www/HNAP1/control/ SetMasterWLanSettings.php.
+The first vulnerable code is in file /squashfs-root/www/HNAP1/control/SetMasterWLanSettings.php.
 ```php
           ......
 11        $data["ssid0"] = trim($option["wl(1).(0)_ssid"]);